alexzarembovskiy/Airflow/task1/property_scraper/README.md

 ### 5) Analyze weak points in your pipeline (for tasks that would have potentially large execution time) and propose improvements that can be done in future.

-- As web resources may have limitation related to request amount, we should track the number of requests and does not exceed it.
+- As web resources may have limitation related to request amount threshold, we should track the number of requests and does not exceed it.
-- Requesting and downloading HTML pages could take some time, so we won`t have immediate result as in streaming.
+- We won`t have immediate result as in streaming, as requesting and downloading HTML pages could take some time.
 - To mitigate previously mentioned drawback we can execute our requests in multiple threads.